Newspaper Page Text

 ings held by the residents of Say

-ville, they have demanded that
+ville. they have demanded that

-Father Divine should move by the
+Father Divine shou’d move by the

-first week in Januarv when the
+first week in Janum when the

-and that he should ;~ove outside of
+and that ho should I'ove outside of

-Suffolk County.
-In wuswer to this
+fsuffplk County.
+In answer to this

-demand. a committee appointed by
+deman'd. a committee appointed by

 Father Divine, in reporting its act

-ivities;, under date of November 24
+ivities, under date of November 24

-1931, submitted the following re
+1931. submitted the following re

 port which was read to the com

-mittec representing the residents
+mittee representing the residents

 of Sayville.

-‘it" was decided to consider our
+‘it’was decided to consider our

-conclusicns as " a gentlemens' a
+conclusions as " a gentlemens' a

-greement”. it being wmutually un
+greement". it being mutually un

 derstood that the District Attorney